beehive-lab/TornadoVM/docs/source/faq.rst

 `Here <https://github.com/beehive-lab/TornadoVM/tree/master/tornado-examples/src/main/java/uk/ac/manchester/tornado/examples/polyglot>`__
 you can find examples of how to use TornadoVM with GraalVM Polyglot.

-5. Is TornadoVM a DSL?
+5. Is TornadoVM a Domain Specific Language (DSL)?
 ----------------------

 No, TornadoVM is not a DSL.
 It compiles a subset of Java code to OpenCL C, NVIDIA PTX, and SPIR-V binary.